Instructions for Financial Projection Tool

 – Growth rate of expenditures by percentage

-Each of the 2 adjustments will provide you with a new projection graph.
+Each of the two adjustments will provide you with a new projection graph.